corprew/syntaxnet-conll-docker/README.md

 # Syntaxnet

 This is a Dockerfile descended from https://github.com/brianlow/syntaxnet-docker which builds [Google's SyntaxNet](https://github.com/tensorflow/models/tree/master/syntaxnet) Parser and POS tagger.
-Most of the magic is in that dockerfile, this one swaps out the tree output for outputting a CONLL table, which is easier to work with as an intermediate form.
+Most of the magic is in that parent Dockerfile, this one swaps out the tree output for outputting a CONLL table, which is easier to work with as an intermediate form.

 #Usage
 -----